I finally had a chance to repaint the window pieces.

 Given that the dormers go on the outside of the house, why would I calculate the dormer placement based on the inside roof measurements?

-For starters, I was planning on buying the dormers from Real Good Toys.
+For starters, I was planning on buying the dormers from Real Good Toys (don’t worry, this is not an affiliate link).
 Based on the measurements of the dormers and the Keeper’s House, I decided two would be the way to go, one on each side of the roof (but centered appropriately).

 When I placed the wall upstairs (for the bathroom area), I figured out that the dormers would be right on a wall line.
 Meaning the dormer would be “split” by a wall.
 That would be kind of weird.
 OK.
 A lot weird.
 You can’t have a dormer that’s bisected by a wall.
 I figured that maybe if I placed the dormers from the inside, I’d get better results.